(Delhi, Udaipur, Jodhpur, Jaipur, Agra)

 Stop for lunch at one of the wonderful restaurants in the Oberoi Hotel for lunch and sample some great local or International fare.This afternoon you'll have the chance to walk the bustling lanes of Chandni Chowk in Old Delhi and meet traditional Indian merchants who operate out of the largest wholesale market in Asia.
 In the narrow by-lanes of the old city, you will get a ringside view of a business culture that has remained largely unchanged for the last 200 years.
 The merchants you will get to interact with include: The family of Gulab Singh Johrimal, perhaps the only family in Chandni Chowk dealing in ‘attar’ (pure flower essence).
 Established in 1816, the family shop is now managed by the seventh generation.
 You'll also have the chance to meet with the owners of Baby Saffron who over the last 150 years have established their company as one of the largest distributors of saffron (the most expensive spice in the world) in India.At day's end you'll be brought back to your centrally located hotel, tired from all of the stimulation no doubt, but with a much better sense of the city and its workings.

 Enjoy your flight from Delhi to Udaipur.
-The flight duration is approximately one hour forty five minutes
+The flight duration is approximately two hours.

 Spend half of the day today on a private guided tour exploring the highlights of Udaipur - from the white City Palace built in granite and marble (the largest palace complex in Rajasthan and surrounded by crenellated fort walls) to Eklingji, located about twelve miles north of Udaipur, which features a complex of 108 ancient temples, carved from sandstone and marble.
 The main temple was built in AD 734 to propagate the blessings of Lord Shiva.
 At Nagda there are some 10th century temples.
 The Jain temple of Adbudji is essentially ruined, but its architecture is interesting.
 About 500m away, the Sas Bahu temple has fine intricate carvings.
 There are also some small temples submerged in the nearby lake.